 Her words presented me with a role to play in Becky’s story.
 I now had a responsibility to make Anita proud and take care of her sister until Becky returned home to her.
 Whether intentional or not, that conversation guided my thinking.

-I was distantly familiar with cancer was and what it did to the human body.
+I was distantly familiar with what cancer was and what it did to the human body.
 I knew that it was a monstrous disease.
 I had watched cancer survivors on television before.
 They told their survival stories with such grace and strength.
 Cancer had taunted them with the threat of death, and in spite of its fatal intentions, they thrived.
 As a child, I genuinely considered Becky’s survival story to be no different.
 I was confident that she too would beat cancer and live on to tell her story.
-I imagined her sitting on Oprah’s yellow couch sharing her story with millions of viewers watching her win just like I was.
+I imagined her sitting on Oprah’s yellow couch sharing her story with millions of viewers around the world.
+We would all be witnesses to her triumphant story.
+I wanted desperately for her to win.

 I can still feel the warmth of the sun heating up our garage on that sunny September afternoon.
 I had just turned thirteen.
 I felt exceptionally awkward.
 I did not feel as though I fit the image of what a thirteen year old girl should be.
 In so many arbitrary ways I searched to find myself in other people’s stories.
 That proved to be difficult because all the kids I knew were so vastly different from me.
 All of my peers enjoyed the perks of childhood.
 Regrettably for me, puberty and my mother were two unstoppable forces pushing me to outgrow these simple liberties at a rather accelerated pace.